 In public transportation

 Korean public transportation system is well developed!
-Especially in big cities like Seoul, you don't need to rent a car at all!
+Especially if you travel to big cities like Seoul, you don't need to rent a car at all!
 Buses and subways are well connected like a spider web.
 There is one thing you have to be careful about when you use public transportation.

 Special seats